-3. Thessaloniki Logistics Hub Developments to place the Port of Thessaloniki as an entry logistics hub for Southeast Europe.
+3. Thessaloniki Logistics Hub

+Developments to place the Port of Thessaloniki as an entry logistics hub for Southeast Europe.

-4. Athens Metro Expansion Expansion of rapid transit system through 29 new stations to serve around 500,000 passengers daily.
+4. Athens Metro Expansion

+Expansion of rapid transit system through 29 new stations to serve around 500,000 passengers daily.

-5. Ionia Odos Connecting and serving three main ports and three airports, and connecting Western Greece with the rest of the country.
-6. Crete International Airport Upgrading and constructing regional airports to support the increase of tourist arrivals that is forecast for the years to come.
-7. Water Desalination Projects Innovative desalination projects using state-of-the-art renewable energies tech- 8.
-Railway Improvements Construction of double rail tracks and upgrade of signalling and electrification of network.
+5. Ionia Odos

+Connecting and serving three main ports and three airports, and connecting Western Greece with the rest of the country.

+6. Crete International Airport

+Upgrading and constructing regional airports to support the increase of tourist arrivals that is forecast for the years to come.

+7. Water Desalination Projects

+Innovative desalination projects using state-of-the-art renewable energies technology.

+8. Railway Improvements

+Construction of double rail tracks and upgrade of signalling and electrification of network.

-9. Marina Hubs Upgrades of key marina hubs including those to meet the increasing demand for marine tourism.
+9. Marina Hubs

+Upgrades of key marina hubs including those to meet the increasing demand for marine tourism.

-10. Seaports & Seaplanes Developing waterways for the launch of seaplane routes to connect Greece's coastal areas.
+10. Seaports & Seaplanes

+Developing waterways for the launch of seaplane routes to connect Greece's coastal areas.

-Intermodal transport projects to reshape European supply chains Having lost its prominence, the Greek railway is returning to the government's radar as a logistics facilitator The Greek government has earmarked railways as top priority.
+Intermodal transport projects to reshape European supply chains

+Having lost its prominence, the Greek railway is returning to the government's radar as a logistics facilitator

+The Greek government has earmarked railways as top priority.
 Seen in the context of intermodal projects linking railways, ports and logistics centers, the mode of transport will act as a key cog in international supply chains.
 Major projects pending completion include the railway network connecting logistics centers in ports serving as logistics hubs, such as the Port of Volos.

 Also, work on logistics centers is gaining international interest with Thriassio Pedio, set to be the largest freight railway station in the Balkans.
 A breakthrough in the tender at the end of 2016 ended ten years developed it will have to work with the railway in a win-win environment.
 Thriassio Pedio portrays this paradigm perfectly."
-Legislation, too, dictates that all logistics centers of a national scope are obliged
+Legislation, too, dictates that all logistics centers of a national scope are obliged of deadlock.

-"The railway has better financial, environmental and social performance than any other mode of transport.
-Logistics will have to work with the railway in a win-win environment."
-Kostas N. Petrakis, CEO, OSE (Hellenic Railways) of deadlock.
 The joint venture of Goldair and ETVA Industrial Parks has seen €250 million euros pledged as part of a binding offer for the construction and management of the hub.
 Kostas N. Petrakis, CEO of OSE (Hellenic Railways), the major Greek national railway company says "the railway has better financial, environmental and social performance than any other mode of transport, so if logistics is to be to be linked to the railway network.